If you’re interested in influencer marketing but are worried that Instagram is overhyped and oversaturated, I have an untapped opportunity for you:

-Let’s do a quick calculation to find out.
+Let’s do a quick 3rd grade level calculation to find out.

 The Value of the Post Itself

-If you want an influencer with 100,000 followers to do a single sponsored post for you, you can expect to pay about $1,000.
+If a brand wants an influencer with 100,000 followers to do a single sponsored post, it can expect to pay about $1,000.

-If we estimate these 5,000 people each spend on average 3 seconds liking or commenting on your post—and we also assume these are all real people and not bots—your $1,000 bought you 15,000 seconds of attention (5,000 ppl x 3 sec/ppl).
-That’s 250 minutes.
+If we estimate these 5,000 people each spend on average 3 seconds liking or commenting on the sponsored post—and we also assume these are all real people and not bots—the brand’s $1,000 bought it 15,000 seconds of attention (5,000 ppl x 3 sec/ppl).

 The Carry-Over Value

-And if you’ve got awesome content on your Instagram account (a big if), maybe 50% of them, 250 people, will decide to follow you.
-That’s great for you, because you no longer need to pay someone else for the attention of those 250 people.
-They’re “yours.”
+And if the brand has awesome content on its Instagram account (a big if), maybe 50% of them, 250 people, will decide to follow it.
+That’s great for the brand, because it no longer needs to pay an influencer for the attention of those 250 people.

 The Total Instagram Post Value

-When you add the 250 minutes of attention you got from your influencer’s post to the 250 minutes of carry-over attention, you end up with 500 minutes of attention.
+Adding the 250 minutes of attention the brand got from the influencer’s sponsored post to the 250 minutes of carry-over attention, the brand ends up having bought 500 minutes of attention.

-And since you paid $1,000 for it, the effective cost of attention is $2 per minute.
+And since it paid $1,000, the effective cost of attention is $2 per minute.

-Now let’s use this number to see what this means a blog post could be worth to you.
+Now let’s use this number to see what this means a blog post could be worth to the brand.

 How Much is Being Featured in a Blog Post Worth?

-But even though we have 0.3% of your Instagram influencer’s following, when it comes to getting attention, we can put up a decent fight.
+But even though we have 0.5% of the Instagram influencer’s following, when it comes to getting attention, we can put up a decent fight.

-A decent but not cornerstone post of ours, say this one on 8 Only-in-Vancouver Dining Experiences, gets about 500 page views per month.
-And, according to Google Analytics, those viewers spend just over one minute skimming through the post on average.
+A below-average post of ours, say this one on 8 Only-in-Vancouver Dining Experiences, gets about 500 page views per month.
+And, according to Google Analytics, those viewers spend an average of 5 minutes skimming through it.